awslabs/autonomous-driving-data-framework/docs/onboarding_addon.md

 `1.
 Browser`: Inspecting the public github repository for the add on.

-*a. *Browse for the open source add on repository over the internet.
+* Browse for the open source add on repository over the internet.

 * Check for the latest stable version in the tags section, add that version in the files(default.yaml & 1.25.yaml, etc) in the versions directory.